knejadshamsi/mv_frontend/README.md

 ## Features
 Currently, MOVE's core functionality revolves around displaying GeoJSON data.
 Future updates are planned to enhance these capabilities significantly.
+It now supports 3d first person interactive environment with the ability to multi select buildings.

 ## Technology Stack
 MOVE is built using SvelteKit, alongside HTML and CSS.
 These technologies provide a robust and flexible foundation for the platform.